Kitware/CMake/Help/prop_tgt/INTERFACE_LINK_LIBRARIES.rst

 List public interface libraries for a library.

 This property contains the list of transitive link dependencies.
-When the target is linked into another target the libraries listed (and recursively their link interface libraries) will be provided to the other target also.
+When the target is linked into another target using the :command:`target_link_libraries` command, the libraries listed (and recursively their link interface libraries) will be provided to the other target also.
 This property is overridden by the :prop_tgt:`LINK_INTERFACE_LIBRARIES` or